Let’s explore the Nice Carnival through three major aspects of this family friendly event. Let’s begin with kings and parades.

 Silly String and Other Projectiles

-One thing you can’t escape at the carnival is silly string, that aerosol spray that sends out foamy streamers that stick to everything but are easy to remove.
-It can be annoying but it’s actually the modern version of, and an improvement upon, a long-standing tradition.
 In the earliest carnivals, people threw things at each other: things like sugar-coated seeds, confetti made of plaster, egg shells filled with soot or flour, rotten eggs, fruit and vegetables.
 Those who had a window overlooking the parade route stocked up with “ammunition” and bombarded those in the streets below.

-The masks and costumes worn during the carnival were not only to hide your identity, but also to protect your face and clothing from all of those objects flying through the air.
+The masks and costumes worn during the carnival were not only to hide your identity, but also to shield your face and clothing from all of those objects flying through the air.
 Some masks were even made of iron for extra protection.
 In our day, throwing eggs, vegetables, and plaster have, thankfully, fallen out of fashion, leaving us with harmless paper confetti and silly string.
 Many of us now even feel brave enough to attend the carnival “maskless”.

-Flower battles
+Flower Battles

 While those early rowdy, egg-throwing free-for-alls were taking place in the Old Town of Nice, another more genteel battle was born on the Promenade des Anglais.
 In 1876 the first “bataille des fleurs” (flower battle) took place.
 It was an elegant parade of carriages covered in flowers, reserved for the elite who didn’t like getting hit with eggs and vegetables.
 This is where Queen Victoria is said to have thrown flowers at young soldiers.
 It was more of a show with polite flower exchanges – not really much of a battle.